inoxlang/inox/docs/shell-starter.md

 ex go help
 ```

-NOTE: Almost no commands are allowed by default, edit your ``startup.ix`` file to allow more commands (and subcommands).
+NOTE: Almost no commands are allowed by default, edit your startup script in `.config/inox` to allow more commands (and subcommands).

 ## Read, Create, Update, Delete, Provide resources